intel/tcf/doc/04-HOWTOs.rst

 done, otherwise others won't be able to use them.
 If someone has left a target taken, it can be released following :ref:`these instructions
 <howto_release_target>`

-Some details:

- - use *while tcf acquire* vs *while true; do tcf acquire* because that way, if the server fails, connection drops (eg: you close your laptop), then the process tops and won't restart unless you do it manually.

- - if you depend on the network, do not forget to also acquire the network, otherwise it will be powered off and routing won't work.

 How can I debug a target?
 -------------------------